-CUHA’s funding comes from individual donors and from contributions made through the Unwanted Horse Fund Tax Check-off on the Colorado Tax Return.
+CUHA’s funding comes from grant funding and individual donors, and donations through the Colorado Tax Checkoff.
 Donations are welcomed and essential to our mission.

 Colorado Unwanted Horse Alliance

 The Colorado Unwanted Horse Alliance is a nonprofit organization formed to reduce the number of Colorado horses that are abandoned every year without food, water, shelter, or care.

 Anyone who loves these majestic animals and wants to ensure that they are cared for, nurtured, and safe can make a difference here.

 Learn about responsible horse ownership, promote horse adoptions, and donate to support horse rescues and equine organizations that are caring for unwanted horses.

 Through CUHA, organizations that help us further our mission to reduce the number of unwanted horses in Colorado, can gain financial support to care for horses, promote horse adoptions, and work toward solutions to the tragedy of unwanted horses.

 CUHA raises funds year-round to provide equine organizations, rescues, and veterinarians with two types of grant opportunities: